bcrowell/dorcas/README.md

 A series of passes, each with the possible need for human tweaking.

 1. Trial fit: Run the software on an image, which can be small if desired for speed, but should include at least five or six lines of text.
+The software estimates the line spacing, which the user should check; if it's way off, put in a different value for guess_dpi or guess_font_size.
 The software tries to find a particular character chosen by the user, say "e."
 The user evaluates whether the seed font is a good match; fine-tunes spacing_multiple and fudge_size;
 and fiddles with the threshold for matching.